aws-samples/serverless-patterns/awstransfer-lambda-sam/README.md

 # AWS Transfer Family SFTP Server to AWS Lambda

-This pattern in SAM offers an example to setup an AWS SFTP server using AWS Transfer Family for SFTP with a custom workflow step to an AWS Lambda function.
-The template enables you to simply create an SFTP server, a custom workflow, set up user accounts, and an Amazon Simple Storage Service (Amazon S3) bucket.
+This pattern shows how to setup an AWS SFTP server using AWS Transfer Family for SFTP with a custom workflow step to an AWS Lambda function using AWS SAM.
+The template allows you to create an SFTP server, a custom workflow, set up user accounts, and an Amazon Simple Storage Service (Amazon S3) bucket.
 You have fine-grained control over user identity, permissions, and keys.
 You can create users within Transfer for SFTP.
 You can also use IAM policies to control the level of access granted to each user.
 When a user uploads a file to the SFTP server it triggers a custom document processing step.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/awstransfer-lambda-sam.